JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-01/a-timecostlogger-in-csharp/index.md

 }
 ```

-When the logs roll in, you’ll see exactly which pieces are eating up those precious milliseconds or even seconds sometimes.
+When the logs roll in, you’ll see exactly which pieces are eating up those precious seconds.

 ## How to Implement it